 If you are interested in participating in the Great Limerick Run 2018 on behalf of CARI please contact the fundraising team in Limerick on 061 582200 or email firstname.lastname@example.org or email@example.com

-If you would like to donate your wedding favours to CARI, you can contact:
+If you would like to donate your wedding favours to CARI please contact the Fundraising Department on:

 Nominate CARI as your chosen charity in 2018.
 CARI are facing, like most firms, their most difficult financial year.
 I am appealing to you to support our work with Ireland's most vulnerable children and to come to our aid, which we need now more than ever.